immutant/feature-demo/README.md

 View the web examples at `http://wf-<YOUR_DOMAIN>.rhcloud.com:8000/`

-Try scaling the app up to 3 gears:
+Try scaling the app up to 2 gears:

-    rhc cartridge-scale wildfly 3
+    rhc cartridge-scale wildfly 2

 View the gears for your app to obtain their ssh URL's:

     rhc app-show --gears

-Login to your gear[s] to monitor/control it:
+Login to a gear to monitor/control it:

     rhc ssh
     help